browserengineering/book/book/accessibility.md

 Reading out focus is great, but there are a number of other things such users want to do, such as reading the whole document and interacting with it in various ways.
-And the semantics of how this work ends up being a lot like rendering.
+And the semantics of how this works ends up being a lot like rendering.
 For example, DOM nodes that are invisible[^invisible-example] to the user, or are purely *presentational*[^presentational] in nature, should not be read out to users, and is not important for interaction.